Oral Cancer Screenings

 Regular screenings can help ensure detection of any potential cancers.
 Drs.
-Heuer, Noble, Popelars, and Russell recommend having an oral cancer screening at least once a year.
+Heuer, Noble, and Kollath recommend having an oral cancer screening at least once a year.
 During your screening, they will examine your mouth, throat, lips, gums and tongue to check for any abnormalities.
 Let us know about any unusual symptoms you have experienced, including:

 - Pain or difficulty with speaking, swallowing, or moving your jaw or tongue

 - A sensation that something is caught in the back of your throat

 - Sore throat with no other sinus symptoms

 - Lumps or swellings in or around your mouth